 The Tri-Institutional Training Program provides trainees access to world-class biomedical research facilities.

-The program consists of two main training components: clinical, management, and administrative training and research training
+Learn about the training program at the Tri-Institutional Training Program in Laboratory Animal Medicine & Science.
+It consists of two main training components: clinical, management, and administrative training and research training.

 The faculty of the Tri-Institutional Training Program is composed of laboratory animal specialists, comparative pathologists, regulatory specialists, and veterinary scientists.